 Background

 At least 100,000 patients with schizophrenia receive care from community mental health teams (CMHTs) in England.
 These patients have regular meetings with clinicians who assess patients, engage them in treatment and coordinate care.
-Yet, this patient-clinician interaction is commonly unstructured and not guided by research evidence.

-A new intervention, DIALOG, was designed to structure these routine meetings.
-Clinicians ask patients to rate their satisfaction with eight life domains and three treatment aspects, and whether additional help is needed in each area.
-Patients’ answers are entered on a hand-held computer, graphically displayed and compared with previous ratings.
-This focuses the interaction on the patient’s perspective and their self-reported treatment needs.
-In a European multi-centre trial, the intervention improved patients’ quality of life (QOL) over a one-year period.
+As these routine meetings are not commonly guided by research evidence, a new intervention, DIALOG, was previously designed to structure consultations.
+Using a hand-held computer, clinicians ask patients to rate their satisfaction with eight life domains and three treatment aspects, and whether additional help is needed in each area with responses being graphically displayed and compared with previous ratings.
+In a European multi-centre trial, the intervention improved patients’ quality of life over a one-year period.
 The current programme builds on this research by further developing DIALOG in the UK.

 Research questions

-How can the practical procedure of DIALOG be improved, including the software used and the design of the user interface?
+How can the practical procedure of the intervention be improved, including the software used and the design of the user interface?

 How can elements of resource-oriented interventions be incorporated into a clinician manual and training programme for a new, more extensive ‘DIALOG+’ intervention?